 Although purchasing used dump trucks are cheaper than new ones, it can still be expensive.
 Startups will risk the future of their operation if they choose to purchase used dump trucks.

 Keep in mind that you’ll be responsible for the maintenance and storage of the truck.

 On the other hand, renting dump trucks might cause financial instability.
 That is, long-term rentals are more expensive than buying or used dump truck leasing.

-Choosing to lease dump trucks instead allows you to get a flexible lease payment arrangement.
+Choosing to lease dump trucks instead allows you to get a flexible dump truck lease payment arrangement.
 The payments are usually lower than a business loan or dump truck rental, making monthly budgeting easier.

 Dump Truck Leasing as the Best Option

-You’ll also have more working capital since leasing doesn’t affect your credit line.
-Companies like Trust Capital can give you 25% of the used dump trucks cost to go towards working capital for your business.
+You’ll also have more working capital since dump truck leasing doesn’t affect your business line of credit line.
+Business finance companies like Trust Capital can give you 25% of the used dump trucks cost to go towards working capital for your business.